Photographic History of Table Mountain

 TM’s elevation is 7516 feet above sea level, with a secondary peak

-(named Mount Peltier) having an elevation
+(named Mt.
+Peltier) having an elevation

 of 7473 feet, just over a mile to the east.
 Blue Ridge’s